caseywdunn/phylogenetic_biology/readme.md

 docker build -t phylogenetic_biology .
 ```

-### Running analyses

-The model for executing the manuscript follows that at
+The model for executing the manuscript in docker follows that at
 https://github.com/caseywdunn/comparative_expression_2017/tree/master/docker .

 To run an RStudio session: